 Which countries require a CE Mark for medical devices?

 CE Marking is required for the EU Member States, but there are several countries outside the EU Member States that have adopted the requirements of the three device directives.
 The best list of applicable countries for medical devices is the contact list for competent authorities.
 There is also recognition of CE Certification by other countries around the world.

 What is the “new approach” to product certification in Europe?

 The “old approach” involved highly detailed technical requirements.
-The “new approach” provided more general requirements, and standardization of requirements for safety and performance.
-The new approach resulted in free movement of medical devices throughout the EU Member States.
+The “new approach” provided more general requirements and standardization of requirements for safety and performance.
+The new approach resulted in the free movement of medical devices throughout the EU Member States.

 What are the Essential Requirements for medical device CE Marking?

 These are the requirements for safety and performance specified in Annex I of the three medical device directions.
 These directives are divided into general requirements for all devices, and requirements regarding design and construction (MDD & AIMD), or design and manufacturing (IVDD).
 The Essential Principles outlined for Australia and in the GHTF guidance document are similar, with only a few minor differences.

 What does the 4 digit number next to the CE Mark mean?